We respect you and your child’s privacy and are committed complying with privacy legislation.

 - Confidential information about other people; or

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact email@example.com or 0333 032 2970
+If you have any queries regarding access to your information, please contact firstname.lastname@example.org or 01245 472682

 Changing information you believe to be inaccurate